xunorus/chatwallet/README.md

 # chatwallet

-A self custodial gho based mutichain hot wallet to chat, metatransact and more!
+A self custodial mutichain hot wallet to chat and crypto with friends!

 demo https://chatwallet-gho.web.app/